 Sikaplan has a successful track record of more than 30 years on buildings throughout the world.
 And like all Sika Sarnafil PVC roofing and waterproofing membranes, Sikaplan seams and flashings are hot-air welded using an automatic hot-air welding machine.
 When welded together, the sheets of membrane become one monolithic layer of material impervious to water and moisture infiltration.
-Sikaplan membranes are available in nominal 45 and 60 mil thicknesses and in standard colors of white, reflective gray, and tan.
+Sikaplan membranes are available in 60 mil thicknesses and in standard colors of white, reflective gray, and tan.

 Sikaplan FB3 is a single-ply re-cover solution that saves time and money as it is designed to go directly over all types of existing single-ply membranes including TPO, PVC and EPDM roofs while meeting local fire code requirements.

 The solution utilizes the new Sikaplan Fastened membrane with a 3-ounce felt backing (FB3) rather than the standard 9-ounce felt backing.
 This mechanically attached system is designed specifically for use in single-ply re-cover applications over TPO, PVC and EPDM.
 And for those who are thinking of just coating an old failing single-ply roof, Sikaplan FB3 gives you a new, far superior option that will last a lot longer.